pushkin-consortium/pushkin/docs-gitbook/getting-started/deploying-to-aws/install-required-software.md

 ## ECS CLI

-Install [ECS CLI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI_installation.html).
+Install [ECS CLI](https://github.com/aws/amazon-ecs-cli).
 (Do only the first page.
 There's no need follow the steps on the 'configuration' page.
 The Pushkin CLI will handle this for you.)

+*Note that the ECS CLI is no longer being actively maintained, so we may probably migrate in the near future.*